Henry I. Louttit Sr.

 Henry Irving Louttit Sr. (January 1, 1903 – July 24, 1984) was bishop of South Florida and Central Florida in The Episcopal Church.
 His son, Henry I. Louttit, Jr., was also a bishop.

 Early life and education

 Louttit was born on January 1, 1903, in Buffalo, New York, the son of William Henry Louttit and Susan Bruman.
-He was educated at Hobart College in Geneva, New York, where he graduated with a Bachelor of Arts degree in 1925.
+He studied at Hobart College in Geneva, New York, where he graduated with a Bachelor of Arts degree in 1925.
 He then entered Virginia Theological Seminary and graduated with a Bachelor of Divinity in 1929.
 He married Amy Cleckler on June 22, 1936, and together they had two sons.
-He was awarded a Doctor of Divinity from both the Virginia Seminary and Hobart.
+He was awarded honorary Doctor of Divinity degrees from both the Virginia Seminary and Hobart.

 Ordained ministry

 Louttit was ordained deacon on July 15, 1928, and priest on June 23, 1929.
 He became rector of All Saints' Church in Tarpon Springs, Florida.
 He then moved to his home parish, Trinity Church in Miami to serve as a curate.
 From 1930 to 1933, he was rector of Holy Cross Church in Sanford, Florida.
 In 1933 he became the rector of Holy Trinity Church in West Palm Beach, Florida.
 During World War II, he enrolled as a chaplain in the US Army with the 31st Infantry Division in the Dutch East Indies.